Get Inspired: How to get into Canoeing

 If you are interested in volunteering in your area then get in touch with your local club.
 From coaches to club secretary, clubs and centres are always looking for willing and enthusiastic volunteers who can lend a hand and utilise their skills in their voluntary team.
 You can also find out about other volunteering opportunities in canoeing with Volunteer Scotland,Join In UK, and Volunteer Now in Northern Ireland.

 1. Go to our Activity Finder to get into canoeing near you.

 2. Find your local canoeing opportunities by using the British Canoeing website.
 The Canoe Association of Northern Ireland, the Scottish Canoe Association,Canoe Wales and Canoe England all provide details of local clubs and centres.

 3. Share your story and inspire others

-Are you inspired to try basketball?
+Are you inspired to try canoeing?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your experience of the sport by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.

 See our full list of activity guides for more inspiration.